-When it comes to designing Delta Dental PPO™ plans for groups, it can be difficult to find the balance between what employees want and what’s most cost-effective for the employer.
-You may think that allowing for high out-of-network reimbursement will keep group enrollees happy.
-But high out-of-network reimbursement could actually be hurting your groups and their enrolled employees in unexpected ways.
+When it comes to designing your Delta Dental PPO™ plan, it can be difficult to find the balance between what employees want and what’s most cost-effective for your group.
+You may think that allowing for high out-of-network reimbursement will keep your employees happy.
+But high out-of-network reimbursement could actually be hurting them in unexpected ways.

-Out-of-network utilization is when a covered enrollee visits a dentist who isn’t in a Delta Dental network.
-It may seem trivial, but when a high percentage of enrollees start receiving care outside of their network, there can be unexpected consequences.
-On an individual level, your group’s enrollees may experience higher costs and miss out on quality guarantees, and high out-of-network utilization can make plans more expensive for everyone to account for the higher cost of care.
+Out-of-network utilization is when your covered employees visit dentists who aren’t in Delta Dental’s networks.
+It may seem trivial, but when a high percentage of your employees start receiving care outside of their network, there can be unexpected consequences.
+On an individual level, your enrolled employees may experience higher costs and miss out on quality guarantees, and high out-of-network utilization can make plans more generally expensive to account for the higher cost of care.

 Percentiles are calculated by ranking a set of given fees from lowest to highest.
 On a list of 10 given fees, the eighth ranked fee would be considered the 80th percentile.
 There isn’t a set amount of space between percentiles, meaning that some percentiles may have the same fees.